luposdate3000/luposdate3000/documentation/README-usage-compile-advanced.md

 ./compile-module-all.sh
 ```

-This takes a lot of time (on my computer 10 Minutes using a 4GHz CPU with NVME-SSD and lots of available RAM).
+This takes a lot of time (on my computer 15 Minutes using a 4GHz CPU with NVME-SSD and lots of available RAM).
-The final compiled jars/js/native-libs can be found in the folder build-cache/bin
+The final compiled jars, js and native-libs can be found in the folder build-cache/bin

 Take a look into the file ./compile-module-all.sh.
 If you change something, compile only the necessary module (and the ones depending on it) instead of everything.